tylerjaquish3/ffb/README.md

 - rosters table, lots of players don't have a team
 - fun facts current season margin doesnt update new_leader
 - aj is missing 2012 defenses for multiple weeks (NYG)
+- make constitution roster history grid more readable and accurate

 # Ideas